dronekit/dronekit-python/docs/guide/getting_started.rst

 .. note::

-    Calling ``connect()`` with ``wait_ready=True`` (as shown above) ensures that the method will not return until :py:attr:`Vehicle.parameters <dronekit.lib.Vehicle.parameters>` is fully populated with values from the vehicle.
+    Calling ``connect()`` with ``wait_ready=True`` (as shown above) ensures that the method will not return until :py:attr:`Vehicle.parameters <dronekit.Vehicle.parameters>` is fully populated with values from the vehicle.
     Vehicle *attributes* are populated in parallel but are not guaranteed to have values when ``connect()`` completes (an attribute will have value ``None`` if a corresponding MAVLink message has not been received - for example, if the attribute is not supported by the vehicle).